in

 Irritable Bowel Syndrome (IBS)

-For individuals with IBS, eating probiotic foods like yogurt and kefir can support a healthy gut microbiome.
+Research shows certain probiotic strains can improve gut health and reduce symptoms.
+Eating probiotic foods like yogurt and kefir can support a healthy gut microbiome.

 Inflammatory Bowel Disease (IBD)